St. Louis Theft Crime Lawyer

 Accused of theft?
 Contact The Hammer Law Firm, LLC today!

-If you or someone you love has been accused of committing a theft offense in Missouri, it is imperative that you contact a St. Louis criminal defense attorney at The Hammer Law Firm, LLC as soon as possible.
+If you or someone you love has been accused of committing a theft offense in Missouri, it is imperative that you contact a St. Louis theft crime attorney at The Hammer Law Firm, LLC as soon as possible.
 With more than 30 years of experience to contribute to your defense, our firm is well equipped to shield you from the penalties of a conviction.
 Additionally, our former prosecutors have personally represented clients in more than 100 criminal jury trials, bench trials and contested hearings.

 Trust in our capable legal team today and contact our firm or submit a free case evaluation form online.